Gina McColl has been named the winner of the 2017 Gold Our Watch Award for her entry “Gendered violence at work” for The Age.

 - Ivy Wise, Riverine Herald, “Our crisis behind closed doors”

 All Media: Best longform

 - Ava Benny-Morrison, Good Weekend, Fairfax Media, “The death of the Manrique-Lutz family”

 All Media: Best journalism campaign

-Our Watch developed a national media awards scheme to be administered by the Walkley Foundation to recognise and reward exemplary reporting to end violence against women, in particular reporting that highlights the causes of violence and what we as a society can do to stop it before it starts.
-The Our Watch Awards, now in their second year, is an initiative under the National Plan to Reduce Violence against Women and their Children 2010-2022, and is funded by the Australian Government Department of Social Services.
+Our Watch developed a national media awards scheme to recognise and reward excellence in reporting on violence against women, in particular reporting that highlights the drivers of this violence and what we as a society can do to stop it before it starts.
+The Our Watch Awards, now in its third year, is an initiative under the National Plan to Reduce Violence against Women and their Children 2010-2022, and is funded by the Australian Government Department of Social Services.

 For more information about the awards, which are administered by The Walkley Foundation, please visit the Walkleys’ Our Watch Awards page.
 For more information on Our Watch and resources for journalists, visit ourwatch.org.au.

 Hannah Grant, Our Watch Media Manager